greeeg/redefined.cloud/content/terms/monolith-architecture/index.en.md

 Moreover, while your application gets bigger, it becomes harder and harder for your teams to contribute to it and iterate on features.
 Because everything lives in the same place, you have to make sure that you don't accidentally break something by updating parts of your tightly coupled features.
 And, if a bug happens to make your application crash, all your infrastructure is down.

-## Benefits of using a monolith architecture
+## Benefits of using a monolithic architecture

 - Easy to start with
 - Simple to deploy, test and scale horizontally
 - When small enough, easy to onboard new developers

-## Drawbacks of monolith architecture
+## Drawbacks of monolithic architecture

 - Size of the app can reduce velocity and increase maintenance
 - Reliability